Optimism abounds on the No. 55 Aaron’s Dream Machine heading into the 2015 NASCAR Sprint Cup season.

 “The group of guys that Michael Waltrip Racing has put together for me to drive this Aaron's Dream Machine is one of the best teams I've ever worked with and I've been fortunate to work with some great teams over the years.
 I've been through a lot and I've learned the hard way how much you have to appreciate the days you have and the opportunities you get.”

-His is a fascinating story in perseverance.
 As a very young man racing seemed easy to Vickers.
-Then racing and life became more difficult than he could ever imagine.

-He was once the sport’s next phenomenon starting a Nationwide race the same night of his high school graduation in 2002.
-A series title in 2003 seemed just the first in what would be many achievements in Sprint Cup racing with the vaunted Hendrick Motorsports organization.
+He started an Xfinity race the same night of his high school graduation in 2002 and the series title in 2003 seemed just the first in what would be many achievements.

-As a 22-year-old he won the October 2006 Talladega race and posted 10 top-five finishes before joining Red Bull Racing in what was expected to be the sport’s next powerhouse organization.
+As a 22-year-old he won the October 2006 Talladega race before joining Red Bull Racing in what was expected to be the sport’s next powerhouse organization.
 Severe growing pains saw the team struggle on the track despite Vickers winning the August race in Michigan.

 Those on-track struggles seemed minor compared to the news a doctor delivered in 2010 when he told Vickers that blood clots in his lungs required immediate hospitalization and likely the end of the once promising career.

 “Essentially my lungs stopped working and I couldn't breathe and went to the emergency room,” recalled Vickers.
 “It was a pretty painful experience.”

 He immediately stepped out of the car and began the battle for his health.
 Blood thinners and trips in and out of the hospital cured the health concerns and he returned to racing in 2011 with Red Bull.